-Figure 4: Extruded spiral evolving under volume conserving mean curvature flow.
-Benchmark test for narrow band, Octree and DT-Grid level set methods.
-Timings and memory usage is given in figures 5 to 8.
+Fig. 4.
+Extruded spiral evolving under volume conserving mean curvature flow [27] with effective resolution 128^3 .
+The evolution of the interface is depicted from top-left to bottom-right.
+This example is used as a benchmark test for the narrow band [27], Octree and DT-Grid level set methods.
+Timings and memory usage are given in Figs. 5-8.

-Figure 5: Time usage with HJ WENO RK3 for both advection and remormalization.
+Fig. 5.
+Time usage in milli seconds on a 3 GHz P4 machine with HJ WENO RK3 for both advection and remormalization.